A topic from the subject of Inorganic Chemistry in Chemistry.

 Flotation is a crucial technique in metallurgy and mineralogy for extracting valuable minerals from ores.
 It is used to:

-• Separate different minerals based on their surface properties.
+• Separate different minerals based on their surface properties (hydrophobicity).

-This experiment provides a practical demonstration of the principles of flotation and its importance in mineral processing.
+This experiment provides a simplified demonstration of the principles of flotation and its importance in mineral processing.
+Real-world applications are far more complex and involve careful control of many variables.

 Share on: